FAQ

 A: Yep.
 Our producers work with each participant to help them select excerpts from their actual childhood writings that reveal a story about their life.
 That’s the fun.
 In some ways, we look at it as “urban archeology,” digging up personal artifacts to create portraits of peoples’ pasts.
 (Or, as one admiring blogger once described what we do, “This is beautiful… in a dead bird kind of way.”)

-Q: Are teenagers allows to attend stage shows?
+Q: Are teenagers allowed to attend Mortified stage shows?

 A: We love having teenagers at shows.
-That said, while we have no age policy, some of our venues do.
+That said, while WE have no age policy, some of our VENUES do.
 Some venues are 21+.
 Some are all ages.
-If it’s not listed on our ticketing page, the BEST way for you to find out is to contact the venue directly or look for info on their website.
-One of the main reasons we created our film and podcast was specifically to reach our teenage fans easier.
+The BEST way for you to find out is to contact the venue directly or look for age info on their website.

 Q: Are there age ranges for the material shared in Mortified?